 Consumers are advised through many channels to check their credit report at least once per year.
 The reason?
 Mistakes can appear.
 Mistakes that can depress credit scores and keep someone from obtaining a home loan when they need it.
 Sometimes people applying for a home loan are disputing credit during the mortgage process.
 Unfortunately, mistakes appearing on these reports are relatively common and when bad information is placed in a file it can sit there without the consumer knowing about it.
 When a loan application is ultimately submitted it can be a surprise to be turned down when applying for a mortgage.
 Someone can pay their bills on time, every time and think their credit is nothing short of pristine only to discover it’s nothing near through no fault of their own.
 And when a mistake is found and a dispute filed before or during the mortgage application process it can derail the application altogether, even if the dispute is a legitimate one.

 The credit reporting process does involve multiple parties and for this reason, mistakes can be placed in a file and it can be hard to track down the culprit.
 There are three major credit repositories, Equifax, Experian and TransUnion.
 When a business accepts a credit application the merchant requests a credit history and credit scores from each of the three repositories.
 The scores are three-digit numbers ranging from 300 to 850 with the higher number representing better profile.
 There are five factors that make up the algorithm with the two most important being someone’s payment history and account balances.
 Just these two account for nearly two-thirds of an individual’s total score.
 When the scores are returned, almost instantaneously after the initial request, they will be similar but very rarely exactly the same.
 For instance, the scores might come back as 745, 738 and 741.
+If you are a landlord you can request a credit background check via My Smart Move.

 Why are the scores similar but usually different?
 One of the reasons depends upon when the individual merchant reports payment histories to the three bureaus.
 Or a business only subscribes to just one of the bureaus and not all three.
 Or a business only updates payment patterns once per month while another twice on the 15th and 30th.
 For instance, a consumer gets a bonus from his employer and decides to pay off a $5,000 credit card balance.
 Thinking that will automatically improve his overall profile, he applies for a car loan.
 10 days later the finance company tells him while he’s approved for an automobile loan but he can’t get the best rate because his credit card is maxed out at $5,000.
 Of course, the consumer knows the balance is now zero but because the company hasn’t reported it to any of the three bureaus, it still shows a credit card balance at its limit.
 This could be a major issue when disputing credit during the mortgage process.